scalableminds/webknossos/docs/volume_annotation.md

 ## Volume Annotations & Proof-Reading

-In addition to [skeleton annotations](./skeleton_annotation.md), webKnossos also supports volume / segmentation annotations.
+In addition to [skeleton annotations](./skeleton_annotation.md), webKnossos also supports volume/segmentation annotations.
 With this type of annotation, you can label groups of voxels with efficient drawing tools.

 ![Video: Beginner's Guide](https://www.youtube.com/watch?v=jsz0tc3tuKI&t=372s)